KEN & FRIENDS: MALE FASHION DOLLS & CLOTHING FROM 1961-1987

 The Sonny doll below left is an obvious clone of the Shillman doll.
 The company which produced him, BBI Toys International Ltd, also produced the COKE Action Figure below right.

-The Canadian Cliff doll below is an obvious Jewel Secrets Ken type clone.
-Like Rob by Hasbro (further below), his packaging is dated 1987, so he probably wasn’t released until 1988.
+The heads of the Canadian dolls below certainly resemble Jewel Secrets Ken.
+Like Rob by Hasbro (further below), their packaging is dated 1987, so they probably weren’t released until 1988.

-The blonde boy doll pictured in the photo on the packaging below left is shown as model in the 1987 JCPenney Christmas catalogue.
-This catalogue also features the red and white beach outfit with towel by Totsy below right.
+The blonde boy doll pictured in the photo on the packaging below is shown as model in the 1987 JCPenney Christmas catalogue.
+This catalogue also features the red and white beach outfit with towel by Totsy further below.

 FRED BY PLASTY (GERMANY)

-Despite Mattel moving on with new-look Kens, Plasty’s new Fred (like most other clones) still has the classic Mod Ken look.
+Despite Mattel moving on with new-look Kens, Plasty’s new Fred (like the Totsy clones above) still has the classic Mod Ken look.
 The two contemporary catalogues I’ve found date these first Freds to the mid-80s.

 ROB BY HASBRO